DataDog/documentation/content/en/serverless/step_functions/troubleshooting.md

 Please enable the `Include execution data` option on the state machine's logging.
 After enabling this option, log execution input, data passed between states, and execution output is logged.
 The Datadog backend uses the logs to construct these step spans for you.

 ## Some step spans are missing in the traces
-- Actions from Lambda, DynamoDB, StepFunction, and most of the other AWS services are supported. `Activity` is not supported.
+- Actions from Lambda, DynamoDB, StepFunction, and most of the other AWS services are supported.
+- AWS Step Functions activities are not supported.
 - `Wait`, `Choice`, `Success`, `Fail`, `Pass`, `Inline MapState`, and `Parallel` are supported, while `Distributed MapState` is not supported.

 ## Customized way to deploy Datadog Lambda Forwarder